s-ranveer/MaRePReL/README.md

 The last line can store the logs in a .log file

 ## Citation
-Please cite the work as
+Please consider citing the work if you find the work helpful.